-Tavia and Effie are two black girls living in Portland, Oregon, which — according to them — is whiter than the rest of America.
+A Song Below Water by Bethany C. Morrow is about Tavia and Effie, two black girls living in Portland, Oregon, which — according to them — is whiter than the rest of America.
 They’re sisters by choice who began living together around the beginning of high school, and they’re facing their junior year of high school when everything in this book takes place.

 Tavia is a siren and has the power to control people to an extent with her voice.
 Because she has that power, people fear it and she has to keep the fact that she is a siren a secret.
 The only people who know are her parents, Effie, and a few select people who are called her “network” — people who work to keep sirens safe.
 I equated it to something like an underground railroad of sorts for sirens within a city.